 - Get in touch with us for further information on employer-supported volunteering programmes and team challenges

-> - Join our Skills Exchange network of companies which have committed to supporting the local community by providing their professional skills free of charge to local charities and community groups
+- Join our network of companies which have committed to supporting the local community by providing their professional skills free of charge to local charities and community groups

-> - If volunteering isn’t right for your business, think about what resources or assets you could share with the local community instead
+- If volunteering isn’t right for your business, think about what resources or assets you could share with the local community instead

-> Some volunteering opportunities are co-ordinated by organisations who are specialist in their areas:
+Some volunteering opportunities are co-ordinated by organisations who are specialists in their areas:

-> - Opportunities aimed at Lesbian, Gay, Bisexual or Transgender individuals.
-To find out more go to www.lgbtconsortium.org.uk
+- Opportunities aimed at Lesbian, Gay, Bisexual or Transgender individuals

-> - Giving advice and help to those with IT needs.
-To find out more go to www.it4communities.org.uk
+- Giving advice and help to those with IT needs

-> Micro-volunteering are actions that benefit a worthy cause, where the main bulk of the task can be completed on demand in one or more sessions of up to 30 minutes, either from a person’s home or on the go.
-This type of actions involve little or no commitment and are easy to participate in.
-Some examples of micro-volunteering include:
+Micro-volunteering are actions that benefit a worthy cause, where the main bulk of the task can be completed on demand in one or more sessions of up to 30 minutes, either from a person’s home or on the go.
+These types of actions involve little to no commitment and are easy to participate in.

-> - Cross-stitch squares for quilts for very ill British children
+- Cross-stitch squares for quilts for very ill British children

 - Donate free water to the poor by playing a computer game